-So, you want to display PDF files in a nice professional way on your Wordpress site?
+So, you want to embed PDF files in a nice professional way on your Wordpress site?
 What about creating a Wordpress document library for your membership site?

 It is quite easy.